benedikt-weyer/datahub-ai/README.md

+# DataHub AI

-### Objective
+## Objective

 The goal of this project is to improve data provision in the public health sector through the use of Artificial Intelligence (AI), specifically for the [Datahub](https://github.com/datasnack/datahub).
 We are developing a ChatBot that simplifies the exploration of and queries to data sets within the DataHub.
 Using AI, we enable users without deep technical knowledge – such as researchers or public health actors – to explore data using natural language.

-### Installation Guide
+## Installation Guide

-The detailed installation guide can be found in our [Documentation](https://github.com/benedikt-weyer/datahub-ai/wiki/Documentation).
+The detailed installation guide can be found in our [User Documentation](https://github.com/benedikt-weyer/datahub-ai/wiki/User-Docs).

-### Contributing
+## Contributing and Development Environment

 We welcome contributions from the community!
 If you are interested in assisting with the development of this project, please refer to our [Contribution Guidelines](CONTRIBUTING.md) for more information on how to get started.
-Details on setting up your development environment can be found in the [Installation Guide](https://github.com/benedikt-weyer/datahub-ai/wiki/Documentation).
+Details on setting up your development environment can be found in the [Developer Documentation](https://github.com/benedikt-weyer/datahub-ai/wiki/Developer-Docs).

-### Team Members and Roles
+## Team Members and Roles

 Our team consists of 4 people from 3 disciplines: